trebco/treb/api-types/README.md

  * base - the source declaration file
  * cat - files that will be concatenated with the generated output (multiple)
  * output - output file (omit to output to shell)
+ * package - path to package.json (for TREB). we use this for version info

 ### Example